Filippo Silvestri

 Filippo Silvestri (22 June 1873 – 10 June 1949) was an Italian entomologist.
-He specialised in world Protura, Thysanura, Diplura and Isoptera, but also worked on Hymenoptera, Myriapoda and Italian Diptera.
+He specialised in world Protura, Thysanura, Diplura and Isoptera, but also worked on Hymenoptera, Myriapoda, Italian Diptera and South American ground pearls, scale insects (Hemiptera: Coccomorpha) from the family Margarodidae.
 He is also noted for describing and naming the previously unknown order Zoraptera.
 In 1938 he was nominated to the Pontifical Academy of Sciences, the scientific academy of the Vatican.

 Silvestri was born in Bevagna.
 A keen young naturalist, he became assistant to Giovanni Battista Grassi (1854–1925), Director of the Institute of Anatomical Research of the University of Rome.
 In 1904, Silvestri became Director of the Institute of Entomology and Zoology at the agricultural college in Portici (the Laboratorio di Zoologia Generale e Agraria, now Faculty of Agriculture), a position he held for 45 years.

 He discovered polyembryony in the 1930s while working on Litomatix truncatellus Hymenoptera.